Kaoteon

-Kaoteon is an extreme metal band, based in the Netherlands, officially formed in 1998 by Anthony Kaoteon.
+Kaoteon is an extreme metal band from Lebanon, who changed their base due to migration to Dubai, and currently based in the Netherlands, officially formed in 1998 by Anthony Kaoteon.

 Biography

 Kaoteon is an extreme metal band with origins in Lebanon.
 The band was formed in war torn Beirut as a one-man band in 1998 by Anthony Kaoteon under the name Chaotaeon (from the merger of "chaotic" and "aeon").
 They changed their name after an incident with the authorities in which they got arrested.
 The police thought that "Chaotaeon" was the translation of "devils" from Arabic.
 The members were detained for days during a heavy investigation which led to false accusations that the band is Satanic.